 It’s important to feed your parrots fresh greens, fruits, and vegetables in addition to their regular diet.
-Fresh foods are a staple part of their diet in the wild, and it’s a good idea to try to replicate this as closely as possible in captivity.
+Fresh foods are a staple part of their balanced pellet diet in the wild, and it’s a good idea to try to replicate this as closely as possible in captivity.
 But what about broccoli?
-Broccoli has many health benefits for humans, tastes great, and is readily available and inexpensive, so it’s natural to wonder whether broccoli can be added to your parrot’s diet too.

-In the wild, parrots eat a highly varied diet that includes fruits, vegetables, greens, and even insects and eggs.
+In the wild, parrots eat a highly varied diet that includes fruits, vegetables, greens, and even insects.
 As the sole provider of your parrot’s nutrition, you must try to replicate this in captivity.
 A healthy, varied diet will help ensure that your parrot gets all the vitamins and minerals that they need to thrive and help them live to a ripe old age.

 A large part of this nutrition comes from healthy greens, and broccoli can provide essential nutrients to your parrot’s diet.

-Broccoli is 90% water, so it can provide hydration to your parrot on hot summer days.
-This also makes it low in overall calories, so there’s little risk of it causing weight gain in your parrot.
-Broccoli is low in saturated fats and cholesterol and a great source of protein.
+Broccoli is 90% water, so it can provide some hydration to your parrot.
+It is also low in calories, so there’s little risk of it causing weight gain in your parrot.

-Broccoli is packed with beneficial vitamins, including vitamin K, which is essential for bone health and metabolism, and vitamin A, a deficiency of which can cause weight loss, loss of energy, and plumage issues.
+Broccoli is packed with beneficial vitamins, including vitamin K, which is essential for blood coagulation and calcium and phosphate incorporation into the bone, and vitamin A, a deficiency of which can cause weight loss, loss of energy, and beak and plumage issues.
 Broccoli contains essential minerals too.
-It is high in manganese and calcium, which are essential for building strong bones and beaks, and folates, which are essential for your parrot’s growth and development.
+It is high in phosphorus and calcium, which are essential for building strong bones and beaks, and folates, which are essential for your parrot’s growth and development.

-Broccoli is also fairly high in iron, which is essential for proper oxygen circulation in your parrot’s blood, and has almost no fat content overall.
+Broccoli also contains a small amount of iron, which is essential for red blood cell formation and proper oxygen circulation in your parrot’s blood, and it has almost no fat content overall.

 Cooking broccoli can make it softer and more palatable, but cooking also removes many of the vital nutrients within the vegetable.
-Broccoli contains a high number of heat-sensitive nutrients, including vitamins C, A, and D and B vitamins.
+Broccoli contains a high number of heat-sensitive nutrients, including vitamins C and B as well as B vitamins.
 These water-soluble nutrients are quickly lost during steaming or boiling, so if you want to give cooked broccoli to your parrot, the best option is a light steaming or flash boil.

 Broccoli is far more beneficial when served raw, as it will still have all the potentially beneficial nutrients.
 Frozen broccoli is also fine because the nutrients are still stored within, although it will need to be thawed before serving.

-For small parrots, it’s probably a good idea to chop broccoli up into small pieces before serving it to make it easier for them to eat, but for larger parrots like Macaws or African Greys, they’ll enjoy shredding the broccoli up themselves with their powerful beaks.
+For small parrots, it’s probably a good idea to chop broccoli up into small pieces before serving it to make it easier for them to eat, but for large parrots like macaws or African greys, they’ll enjoy shredding the broccoli up themselves with their powerful beaks.

 Broccoli is a great choice for your parrot, but there are several other healthy vegetables to give to your feathered friend, including: